NDIS Legislation Changes

 What therapy supports can be claimed?

 There are a number of therapy supports that can be claimed.
-This may depend on your plan and your funded supports.
+This may depend on your plan and what supports have been included.

 Therapy should be delivered by professionals with an allied health registration and qualification.